AM207/2018fall/wiki/gelmanschoolstheory.md

 We want to set up a Bayesian model for a reviewer $j$'s opinion of restaurant $k$'s food and service, separately.
 That is, you will have a model for each restaurant and each aspect (food and serivce).
 For restaurant $k$, you will have a model for $\{\theta_{jk}^{\text{food}}\}$ and one for $\{\theta_{jk}^{\text{service}}\}$, where $\theta_{jk}$ is the positivity of the opinion of the $j$-th reviewer regarding the $k$-th restaurant.

 To think about this, first just fix a restaurant, say $k=1$..and also fix an aspect, say food.
-Then the $\thetas$ are just like in the schools problem.
+Then the $\theta$s are just like in the schools problem.
 We have a bunch of reviews for that restaurant.
 And each review, given an aspect, has a sample of sentences for the review.
 For each of these reviews (schools) we have a mean and a variance over the sentiment of the sentences

 So now, consider the analogs: each review corresponds to a school, and we have a sample of sentences for the review.
 The multiple reviews (say 8) for a restarant are an analog to the 8 schools.
 So the overall "treatment" effect we are looking at is really the overall sentiment corresponding to an aspect (say service) of A GIVEN restaurant.

 Now think of the pooling going on here.
 Some reviews may say a lot about food and not much about service.
 Some may say a lot about both.
-What we are doing os pooling information across these reviews to estimate the overall "treatment": how good is this restaurant really for service, for example
+What we are doing is pooling information across these reviews to estimate the overall "treatment": how good is this restaurant really for service, for example

 You have to think what quantity in our data naturally corresponds to $\bar{y}_j$'s in the prep school example?
 How would you calculate the parameter $\sigma_j^2$ in the distribution of $\bar{y}_j$ (note that, contrary to the school example, $\sigma_j^2$ is not provided explictly in the restaurant data).